This page contains unmarked spoilers for this film, Logan and Deadpool. You Have Been Warned!

 - A darkly humorous one for Dopinder.
 He finally kills someone at the end of the movie!

 - Empathy Doll Shot: The burned teddy bear at Cable's home after Firefist's assault on his wife and daughter.

 - Enfant Terrible: Russell, thanks to the abuse he suffered at the orphanage, although the kid does show an inclination for juvenile delinquency anyway.
 It takes Deadpool Taking the Bullet for him — twice! — to make him turn around and prevent the Bad Future he would cause if he stayed on that road.

 - Enemy Mine: Cable reluctantly joins forces with Deadpool and co. in the third act as he couldn't take on both Russell and Juggernaut alone.

 - Epic Fail: X-Force.
-After a long recruiting montage, all but two of them (specifically, Domino and Deadpool himself) die during their skydive into the first mission.
+After a long recruiting montage, all but two of them (specifically, Domino and Deadpool himself) die during their skydive into the first mission (Well, Peter technically makes it to the ground, but he gets accidentally killed by a mortally wounded teammate a couple minutes later).
 Yes, they were such an incompetent team that they didn't even live long enough to start their first mission.
 That has to be a record for shortest-lived superhero team-up ever!

 - Everything Is Racist: Deadpool accuses Cable of being a racist because one of the dozens of mutants he killed in the prison called himself "Black Tom" (despite being white).
 He repeats the accusation when Cable asks Dopinder to turn off the radio in his cab.Cable: I'm not a racist, you idiot.